 In case, however, that you want to get more out of this healthy golden liquid, I prepared a homemade olive oil body scrub recipe.
 Just in case you’re feeling like you want to try something new this weekend.
 It’s simple and gorgeous!

-Made with only three ingredients, this homemade olive oil body scrub is something that I love (and I cannot stress that enough).
+Made with only four ingredients, this homemade olive oil body scrub is something that I love (and I cannot stress that enough).
 This body scrub leaves my skin feeling smooth, soft and silky.
 It’s absolutely beautiful and I adore it a lot.
-I’ve talked about this sort of thing before, have a look at my older post on body scrubs and their benefits.
+I’ve talked about this sort of thing before, have a look at my the post on body scrubs and their benefits.

 Himalayan pink salt

 As a natural detoxifier that nourishes the skin.
 One of the oldest forms of salt on the planet, its rich nutritious value contains 84 elements such as calcium, magnesium, iron, potassium, amongst others.
 Himalayan salt detoxifies the body, stabilizes blood pressure and boosts blood circulation.
 But why is it pink?
 The higher the levels of iron in the salt, the pinker it is!

 Anti-inflammatory, rich with antioxidants, olive oil is a natural remedy for damaged hair and dry skin.

 You’re welcome to choose any oil to your preference.
 I chose grapefruit essential oil because I’m all about citruses lately.
 And, because grapefruit is very uplifting, boosts the immune system, as well as the lymphatic system.
 It has antiviral properties, relieves stress and anxiety.
 All in all, grapefruit essential oil is a great tonic for the body.